psaintlaurent/go-concurrency-lib/README.md

 I'm re-writing some basic libraries that I use in other languages to ensure I have a simple set of libs for doing basic concurrency.
 I don't want to hve to re-write this.
+This includes single parallel process, multi parallel processing, pipelines, task scheduling and task status updates.